cow-co/ansible-template/README.md

 # ansible-template
-A template structure for Ansible projects
+A template structure for Ansible projects, adhering to [best practices](http://docs.ansible.com/ansible/latest/playbooks_best_practices.html#directory-layout)

 ## How to Use